Callinectes sapidus: Ecology

 Some of the natural predators of C. sapidus include eels, drum, striped bass, spot, trout, some sharks, humans, cownose rays, and whiptail stingrays.
 C. sapidus is an omnivore, eating both plants and animals.
 It typically consumes thin-shelled bivalves (such as clams, mussels, and oysters), crustaceans, annelids, small fish, plants (such as eelgrass), and nearly any other item it can find, including carrion, other C. sapidus individuals, and animal waste.
 In salt marshes, C. sapidus will eat marsh periwinkles, Littoraria irrorata during high tides.
 Although an aquatic predator, C. sapidus will remain in shallow pits in salt marshes at low tide and ambush intertidal prey such as fiddler crabs (e.g., Minuca pugnax) and purple marsh crabs (Sesarma reticulatum) C. sapidus may be able to control populations of the invasive green crab, Carcinus maenas; numbers of the two species are negatively correlated, and C. maenas is not found in the Chesapeake Bay, where C. sapidus is most abundant.

 C. sapidus is subject to a number of diseases and parasites.
 These include a number of viruses, bacteria, microsporidians, ciliates, and others.
 The nemertean worm Carcinonemertes carcinophila commonly parasitizes C. sapidus, especially females and older crabs, although it has little adverse effect on the crab.
 A trematode that parasitizes C. sapidus is itself targeted by the hyperparasite Urosporidium crescens.
 The most harmful parasites may be the microsporidian Ameson michaelis, the amoeba Paramoeba perniciosa and the dinoflagellate Hematodinium perezi, which causes "bitter crab disease".

-In 2021, scientists from the University of Maryland completed DNA sequencing on C. sapidus's genome in Baltimore after six years of research to help better understand the species.
+In 2021, scientists from the University of Maryland completed DNA sequencing of the genome of C. sapidus in Baltimore after six years of research to help better understand the species.
 This genetic map is expected to help scientists understand how the blue crabs will be affected by climate change and warmer water temperatures, along with which mutations cause disease, traits that influence meat production, and which females have the best reproductive ability.